uptane/uptane-standard/uptane-standard.md

 ### Interfere with ECU functionality {#change_functionality}

-Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behavior may do so in one of the following ways:
+Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behavior could do so in one of the following ways:

 * *Rollback attack:* Cause an ECU to install a previously valid software revision that is older than the currently installed version.
 * *Endless data attack:* Send a large amount of data to an ECU until it runs out of storage, possibly causing the ECU to fail to operate.
 * *Mix-and-match attack:* Install a malicious software bundle in which some of the updates do not interoperate properly.
-This may be accomplished even if all of the individual images being installed are valid, as long as valid versions exist that are mutually incompatible.
+This could be accomplished even if all of the individual images being installed are valid, as long as valid versions exist that are mutually incompatible.

 ### Control an ECU or vehicle {#control_ecu}